Now accepting new patients — call 212-328-1180

 Overview

-What Is Visceral Manipulation?
+What is Visceral Manipulation?

-• Organs and their surrounding connective tissues
+• The organs and their surrounding connective tissues

 • The way organs “glide” relative to one another with breathing and movement

-The goal is simple: help the organs move the way they are meant to move - smoothly, efficiently, and in coordination with the rest of the body.
+The goal is simple: help the organs move the way they are meant to move — smoothly, efficiently, and in coordination with the rest of the body.
+Rather than forcing change, the work uses light, attentive contact and the body's own feedback to guide each step of the session.

-• With postural shifts
+• With postural shifts as you sit, stand, and turn

-• With everyday movement
+• With everyday movement and activity

 • With digestion and circulation